mohamine18/TripApp/README.md

 Made for a Travel agency in Beijing but it did't visit any server

 > SeeYou Trip was the name of the project
+> The data is fetched from (https://jsonplaceholder.typicode.com) and other data is sotored locally

 ## Build Setup